bondarukoleh/java_playground/info/basics.md

 JVM same as V8 starts to looking for implementation of involved method or variable first in the lowest in inheritance tree class.
 If the JVM doesn't find the method in the lowest class, it starts walking back up the inheritance hierarchy until it finds a match.
+Inheritance lets you guarantee that all classes grouped under a certain supertype have all inheritable the methods that the supertype has.
+In other words, you define a common protocol for a set of classes related through inheritance.

 IS-A HAS-A test
 If class B extends class A, class B IS-A class A must make seance.
 If class C extends class B, class C passes the IS-A